polterguy/polterguy.github.io/documentation/magic.data.common/index.md

 The **[type]** argument to your **[join]** arguments, can be _"inner"_, _"full"_, _"left"_ or _"right"_, resulting in the equivalent type of join for your SQL.

+### Differences between [join] and [where]

+There is one crucial semantic difference between a **[join]** condition and a **[where]** condition, which is that the library assumes a join is _always_ between two columns, while a where always assume you're _always_ comparing against a static value.
+This implies that you _cannot_ add static values into your SQL as a part of your **[join]** condition, while the opposite is true for a **[while]**.

+Although this technically doesn't allow you to create any SQL you want to create, it is still more in _"the spirit"_ of SQL as a standard - And you can always add your static conditions into your **[where]** parts, while adding your table comparisons into your **[join]** conditions.
+This allows you to create any _result_ you want to achieve, although technically not any _SQL_ you want to have.

-### Explicit arguments declarations for joins
+#### Explicit arguments declarations for joins

-Normally you don't need to worry about this, but sometimes you need to explicitly add an argument to your CRUD slot invocations if it has a `join` part, and you want one of your conditions for your join to be a static value of some sort, and not a comparison to your RHS table column.
+Normally you don't need to worry about this, but sometimes you need to explicitly add an argument to your CRUD slot invocations if it has a `join` part, and you want one of your conditions for your join to be a static value of some sort, and not a comparison to your right hand side table column.
 This can be accomplished with something such as the following.

 ```
 sql.read